misiekmardosz/CapitalCityGame/README.md

 ## General info

 * This is a quiz game for children to practice their knowledge of the capitals cities of the world
 * it works like popular quiz games, there is question and 4 potential answers, you can make two mistakes after third is game over
 * web app is fully responsive
 * best score is saved in local JSON server
 * Design is very simple and colorful

 ## Technologies Used

 * React
-* React Modal
 * Bootstrap
 * JSON server
 * HTML
 * SCSS
 * JavaScript

 ## Screenshots

 Main Game

 ![Main Game](public/screenshots/Main%20Game.png)